ory/sdk/clients/client/python/docs/FrontendApi.md

 with ory_client.ApiClient() as api_client:
     # Create an instance of the API class
     api_instance = frontend_api.FrontendApi(api_client)
-    per_page = 250 # int | Items per Page  This is the number of items per page. (optional) if omitted the server will use the default value of 250 page = 1 # int | Pagination Page  This value is currently an integer, but it is not sequential.
+    per_page = 250 # int | Deprecated Items per Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This is the number of items per page. (optional) if omitted the server will use the default value of 250 page = 1 # int | Deprecated Pagination Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
-And even if page 3 and 5 exist, but page 4 might not exist. (optional) if omitted the server will use the default value of 1 x_session_token = "X-Session-Token_example" # str | Set the Session Token when calling from non-browser clients.
+And even if page 3 and 5 exist, but page 4 might not exist.
+The first page can be retrieved by omitting this parameter.
+Following page pointers will be returned in the `Link` header. (optional) page_size = 250 # int | Page Size  This is the number of items per page to return.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional) if omitted the server will use the default value of 250 page_token = "1" # str | Next Page Token  The next page token.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional) if omitted the server will use the default value of "1" x_session_token = "X-Session-Token_example" # str | Set the Session Token when calling from non-browser clients.
 A session token has a format of `MP2YWEMeM8MxjkGKpH4dqOQ4Q4DlSPaj`. (optional) cookie = "Cookie_example" # str | Set the Cookie Header.
 This is especially useful when calling this endpoint from a server-side application.
 In that scenario you must include the HTTP Cookie Header which originally was included in the request to your server.
 An example of a session in the HTTP Cookie Header is: `ory_kratos_session=a19iOVAbdzdgl70Rq1QZmrKmcjDtdsviCTZx7m9a9yHIUS8Wa9T7hvqyGTsLHi6Qifn2WUfpAKx9DWp0SJGleIn9vh2YF4A16id93kXFTgIgmwIOvbVAScyrx7yVl6bPZnCx27ec4WQDtaTewC1CpgudeDV2jQQnSaCP6ny3xa8qLH-QUgYqdQuoA_LF1phxgRCUfIrCLQOkolX5nv3ze_f==`.
 It is ok if more than one cookie are included here as all other cookies will be ignored. (optional)